eandf/notify-cyber/assets/info/general.md

     - People wanted to make their own filters, not just be limited to 4 options.
 - On April 21, 2022, this repo was made: https://github.com/MehmetMHY/thn-api
   - This repo contained the "The Hacker News" web scrapper that was developed for the Discord bot.
 It was made in the hopes that it would help some people out (if needed).
-- On (around) January 20, 2023 notify-cyber (NC) was created.
+- On (around) February 2023, notify-cyber (NC) was created.
 It was initially developed for a Hackathon hosted by Courier on the Devpost platform.
-As the Hackathon want on, Mehmet and Dylan dropped the Hackathon because they confirmed that Courier's API is NOT ideal/designed-for what notify-cyber is trying to do.
-- On (around) February 17, 2023, Mehmet and Dylan brought this project back to life and decided to make this into a product rather then just a project for a Hackathon.
+As the Hackathon went on, Mehmet and Dylan dropped the Hackathon because they confirmed that Courier's API is NOT ideal/designed-for what notify-cyber is trying to do.
+They then decided to make this into a product rather than just a project for a Hackathon.

 ## \*How to setup repo before building the docker image